top of page

 Criteria

 We take an inclusive view on what defines marginalised genders, including those who identify as women, non-binary, trans, intersex, and agender.
-And an intersectional approach through championing the work of BIPOC, LGBTQI+, disabled, working class and otherwise doubly minoritized filmmakers of all ages and from across the UK, all over the world and in all languages.
+And an intersectional approach through championing the work of global majority, LGBTQIA+, disabled, working class and otherwise doubly minoritized filmmakers of all ages and from across the UK, all over the world, and in all languages.

 Any film we support must have a UK distributor in place, or have already screened/have plans to screen at a UK film festival.
 If a film doesn’t have a UK release/festival premiere in the works we cannot support it yet.